Barbara Anne King

 Author of Monterey Bay Series

 A sweeping historical family saga that takes a Croatian immigrant through the turbulent events of the 20th Century from the 1906 San Francisco earthquake to World War 2.
 An ununforgettable story of fate, family, and a small town ripped apart by war.

-Martin Petrovich, a young man seeking a better life, immigrates from Dubrovnik to San Francisco at the turn of the century.
-In just two years, he is on the verge of achieving his American Dream when disaster strikes.
-The 1906 San Francisco Earthquake forces him to flee and start over again even while his heart is breaking over the death of the woman he loves.
+Seeking a better life, young Martin Petrovich immigrates from Yugoslavia to San Francisco at the turn of the 20th Century.
+He is on the verge of achieving his American Dream when disaster strikes, forcing him to flee and start over again.

-Martin rebuilds his life in a small farming community set on the Monterey Bay, populated with characters as ethnically diverse as Croatians, Mexicans and Japanese.
-But unlike Yugoslavia which had bitter ethnic divides, farming brings the people together in a spirit of cooperation and often friendship.
+Martin rebuilds his life in a small farming town set on the Monterey Bay.
+His neighbors are a diverse group including fellow Croatians, Mexicans, and Japanese.
+But unlike Yugoslavia which has bitter ethnic divides, farming brings the townsfolk together in a spirit of cooperation and friendships form.

-When the Japanese bomb Pearl Harbor everything suddenly changes.
-Martin once again finds himself in a place where racial hatred in all its ugly guises runs amok.
+When the Japanese bomb Pearl Harbor everything changes.
+Martin once again finds himself in a place where racial hatred in all its ugly guises, runs amok.

-As the government begins moving Japanese to internment camps, Martin’s forced to make a decision.
+As the government turns the town’s airport into a naval facility, conscripts his sons, and begins moving Japanese to internment camps, Martin is forced to make a decision.
 Should he help a Japanese friend and risk the backlash of his neighbors?
 Or should he take the safer path of least resistance?

 If you enjoy morally driven characters, multi-generational stories, and epic struggles for justice, then you’ll love this inspiring family saga.

 Read The California Immigrant to follow a battle from the heart today!